lih/Omega/README.md

 thirty additional modules to be loaded before the operating system may be used fully.
-By my calculations, if each module takes as long as the kernel to load and initialize (~10ms), a fully-functional system is a few milliseconds away from pushing a button, which is fast enough for my own use.
+By my calculations, if each module takes as long as the kernel to load and initialize (~10ms), a fully-functional system is a few milliseconds away from pushing a button, which I deem *fast enough*(tm)

 Compiling and running Omega
 ===========================

+Omega is written in C and assembly, so very little is actually needed to compile it.
+I use `gcc` and `nasm`, which work just fine.
+I use `cook` as my build tool, but it should be simple enough to write a Makefile with the same functionality (actually, `cook` can do that for you).

-Compiling Omega is dead simple, just run `cook` from the root of the source directory and grab the boot image `dist/Omega.img` that was generated.
+Once all the tools are installed, compiling Omega is dead simple, just run `cook` from the root of the source directory and grab the boot image `dist/Omega.img` that was generated.

 I run my own tests with Bochs, an open-source emulator, so Omega is guaranteed to work on that.
-Technically, it should work on any x86-capable machine, since it was developped from the Intel specification, but I haven't tested it on real hardware yet.
+Technically, it should work on any x86-capable machine, since it was developped from the Intel specification, but I haven't tested it on real hardware yet (I like to think inside the Bochs ;-) )

-Running Omega in Bochs is really easy too : just tell bochs to treat Omega.img as a primary drive and boot from that drive.
+Running Omega in Bochs is really easy too : just tell Bochs to treat `Omega.img` as a primary drive and boot from that drive.
 A configuration file is provided in `bochs/bochsrc` as an example, although you may need to adjust the paths to get it working.

-Omega is open-source software provided under the Free Beer Public License, which makes it available free of charge as well as of spirit.
-You may thus use or modify it in part or in full to fit your needs, as long as you also make your work free of charge.

 Remaining work
 ==============